eligiobz/ERPace-server/README.md

 # MobilERP

-**_Currently under heavy development_**

 A small self-hosted ERP that works with your smarphone and laptop.

-## The idea
+## Goal

-Have a small business who want or need an ERP but have no internet access or can't afford to pay a susbcrition to a cloud hosted service?
-This solution is for you.
-You can either find someone to run this on Raspberry Pi and help you configure your Android phone to work with it or DIY.
+Provide people with an easy to use, no bs, FOSS solution to help them manage their stores/shops, giving them the choice on how and where they want to deploy the system.

 This is MobilERP-server.
-Check the companion repo [MobilERP-android][1].
+Check the companion repo [MobilERP-kotlin][1].

 ## What it currently does

-It currently saves new items into the stock database and keeps tracks of both sales and changes in item price.
-It also reports all items on stock (including depleted) or depleted articles exclusively.
-Needs an instance on [MobilERP-android][1].
+* Saves new items into the stock database
+* Keeps tracks of both sales and changes in item price
+* It also reports all items on stock (including depleted) or depleted articles exclusively
+* Manage multiple store witht the same stock
+* Report of most/least sold items

 ## Roadmap